Kurt Georg Kiesinger: Bundestag deputy (1949–1958)

-In the federal election in 1949 he was elected to the Bundestag, in which he went on to sit until 1958 and again from 1969 to 1980.
-In his first legislative term he represented the constituency of Ravensburg, in which he achieved record results of over 70 percent, from 1969 the constituency of Waldshut.
-For the 1976 federal election, Kiesinger renounced his own constituency and entered parliament via the Baden-Württemberg state list of his party.
-In the first two legislative periods (1949–1957) he was chairman of the mediation committee of the Bundestag and Bundesrat.
-On 19 October 1950, Kiesinger received 55 votes against his party friend Hermann Ehlers (201 votes) in the election for President of the Bundestag, although he had not been proposed.
-In 1951 he became a member of the CDU executive board.
-From 17 December 1954 to 29 January 1959, he was chairman of the Bundestag Committee on Foreign Affairs, to which he had been a member since 1949.
+From the 1949 federal election until 19 February 1959, and again from the 1969 federal election until the 1980 federal election, Kiesinger was a member of the German Bundestag.
+He initially represented the electoral district of Ravensburg, in which he attained record election results, often totalling over 70% of the vote.
+From 1969 onward, he represented the electoral district of Waldshut.
+For the 1976 federal election, Kiesinger declined to run in a constituency and was instead elected on the state list of the CDU Baden-Württemberg.
+During his first two terms in the Bundestag (1949–1957), Kiesinger was chairman of the mediation committee between Bundestag and Bundesrat.
+On 19 October 1950, he obtained 55 votes for the office of President of the Bundestag against his party colleague Hermann Ehlers (who obtained 201 votes), despite not having been nominated.
+From 17 December 1954 until 29 January 1959, he served as chairman of the committee for foreign affairs, to which he belonged since 1949.